An Introduction to the NAVTEX System

 NAVTEX, an acronym for "NAVigational TEleX."
 It is an internationally recognized, fully automated, medium frequency, direct printing service for delivery of marine weather forecasts, marine safety information, and other urgent information to vessels in both nearshore and offshore waters.

-In the United States, you might want to think of it as a combination of NOAA WX radio and the U.S. Coast Guard’s safety broadcasts on VHF channel 22A (soon to be 1022.)
+In the United States, you might want to think of it as a combination of NOAA WX radio and the U.S. Coast Guard’s safety broadcasts on VHF channel 22A (now 1022.)
 In Canada, the CMB Service on VHF channel 21B (2021) or in the UK the Marine Safety Broadcasts on VHF channel 23.
 Add to this important information about navigation aids, warnings of hazardous weather, search and rescue activities, areas where activities that may be hazardous to navigation are being conducted, as well as information concerning terrorist activities and piracy.
 All rolled into a single system that displays this information in text format to be read by the user.

 NAVTEX is a component of the Worldwide Navigation Warning System (WWNWS) as well as a major element of the Global Maritime Distress Safety System (GMDSS.)
 The system was conceived and designed to provide a low cost Marine Safety Information broadcast system capable of reception from the sea buoy out to between 250 and 400 NM offshore.
 Much further than VHF capability.